Astra DB Classic billing and usage

 The Estimated Bill is based on the active organization’s usage for the current billing period.

-• For Free and Pay As You Go plans, the estimated bill is based on the organization’s total usage.
+• For the Free tier and marketplace-funded subscriptions, the estimated bill is based on the organization’s total usage.

-• For Enterprise plans, the estimated bill reflects any amounts over your credit balance and committed monthly minimum, which are charged at your discounted rate.
+• For Enterprise subscriptions, the estimated bill reflects any amounts over your credit balance and committed monthly minimum, which are charged at your discounted rate.

 The estimated bill reflects only the credits and usage for the organization you’re currently viewing.
 Due to variations in usage, each organization in your enterprise can have a different estimated bill.